TheIsGeoff/promptgenerator/README.md

 # promptgenerator
-A story / text generator
+A story / text generator that uses chatGPT-O mini